In their massive rock anthem, We Are The Champions, the band Queen boldly declare, “No time for losers, ‘cos we are the champions…”

 If you’re looking to improve portfolio performance, this makes project prioritization the quickest of quick-wins.
 Changing the way projects are implemented takes time.
 You have to influence and change the way every member of your project delivery organization works and that takes time, money, persistence and (quite often) the patience of a saint!

 But there is a right way to do prioritization.
 My rule of thumb is that if it “ain’t AHP, it ain’t valid”.
-This blog tells you more- I won’t digress too far here.
+This guide tells you more on project prioritization methods - I won’t digress too far here.

 Suffice it to say that researchers have shown that only 2 methods of doing project prioritization are really “suitable”.
 This is because it’s a multi-criterion, multi-person decision and other methods are not very effective in that situation.